Aurelio logo

 display(Markdown(result.final_output))

 Great!
-Now, let's move on to our next subagent.
+Now let's move onto our next subagent.

 Internal Docs Subagent